Snowflake-Labs/terraform-provider-snowflake/pkg/manual_tests/authentication_methods/README.md

-# Manual tests
+# Authentication methods manual tests

-This directory is dedicated to hold steps for manual provider tests that are not possible to re-recreate in automated tests (or very hard to set up).
+This directory is dedicated to hold steps for manual authentication methods tests in the provider that are not possible to re-recreate in automated tests (or very hard to set up).
 These tests are disabled by default and require `TEST_SF_TF_ENABLE_MANUAL_TESTS` environmental variable to be set.

 ## Okta authenticator test
 This test checks `Okta` authenticator option.
 It requires manual steps because of additional setup on Okta side.
 It assumes that `default` profile uses a standard values of account name, user, password, etc.
 1. Set up a developer Okta account [here](https://developer.okta.com/signup/).
-1. Go to admin panel and select Applications -> Create App Integration.
+2. Go to admin panel and select Applications -> Create App Integration.
-1. Create a new application with SAML 2.0 type and give it a unique name
+3. Create a new application with SAML 2.0 type and give it a unique name
-1. Fill SAML settings - paste the URLs for the testing accounts, like `https://example.snowflakecomputing.com/fed/login` for Single sign on URL, Recipient URL, Destination URL and Audience URI (SP Entity ID)
+4. Fill SAML settings - paste the URLs for the testing accounts, like `https://example.snowflakecomputing.com/fed/login` for Single sign on URL, Recipient URL, Destination URL and Audience URI (SP Entity ID)
-1. Click Next and Finish
+5. Click Next and Finish
-1. After the app gets created, click View SAML setup instructions
+6. After the app gets created, click View SAML setup instructions
-1. Save the values provided: IDP SSO URL, IDP Issuer, and X509 certificate
+7. Save the values provided: IDP SSO URL, IDP Issuer, and X509 certificate
-1. Create a new security integration in Snowflake:
+8. Create a new security integration in Snowflake:
 ```
 CREATE SECURITY INTEGRATION MyIDP
 TYPE=SAML2